- Department: History

 Students who complete this module successfully will have:

-· Demonstrated understanding of, and the ability to construct arguments about, political changes and continuities
+Demonstrated understanding of, and the ability to construct arguments about, intellectual and cultural changes and continuities.

 Teaching will be in 2 x 1 hour lectures each week, taught over 8 weeks.
 1 x 1 hour discussion seminar in Weeks 1, 2, 4, and 6 and 8 and 1 x 2 hour discussion seminar with formative work session in Weeks 3, 5, 7, and 9.
 Each week students will do reading and preparation in order to be able to contribute to discussion and complete the formative skills tasks.

 The provisional outline for the module is as follows:

 1. The Pre-Global Globe

 1. The ‘Scientific Book’